 The 2019 Zaev "Extortion Scandal"

 The previous progressive government led by Zoran Zaev (Social Democratic Union, SDSM) made promising steps in the fight against corruption and restoring the rule of law.
-However, the alleged wrongdoing of the Special Prosecutor for organized crime cases herself has been a setback.
+However, the alleged wrongdoing of the Special Prosecutor for Organized Crime, Katica Janeva, has been a setback.
 It started when a well-known businessman, Bojan Jovanovski, was arrested on suspicion of extortion.
-Shortly after that La Verita, an Italian right-wing newspaper released videos and audio recordings which allegedly showed that the Special Prosecutor for Organized Crime Katica Janeva was offering leniency to Jovanovski and another businessman in exchange for cash.
-She was arrested on August 21 on suspicion of offering leniency to a businessman.
+Shortly after that, La Verita, an Italian right-wing newspaper released videos and audio recordings which allegedly showed that the Janeva was offering leniency to Jovanovski and another businessman in exchange for cash.
+She was arrested on August 21.

-Furthermore, in one of the audiotapes, Jovanovski mentioned he met Zaev and that he wouldn't "make any problems".
+The situation escalated for Zaev’s government, when, in one of the audiotapes, Jovanovski mentioned he met Zaev and suggested that he wouldn't "make any problems".
 Zaev stressed he had nothing to do with the scandal, but it had already caused a lot of commotion.
-The VMRO-PPMNE has pressed for Zaev's resignation, stating that the government has not done enough against corruption and one of the tops of that is involved in criminal activities.
-Even its European allies were concerned about the scandal in North Macedonia.
-European Enlargement Commissioner Johannes Hahn commented that the latest revelations showed it is important to establish legal accountability for all crimes.
-The EU has asked North Macedonia to establish judicial reforms before it wants to start accession talks.
+The VMRO-PPMNE pressed for Zaev's resignation, stating that the government has not done enough against corruption and one of the tops of that is involved in criminal activities.
+The EU was concerned too, not unsurprising, as it had asked North Macedonia to implement judicial reforms and anti-corruption measures.